adambard/learnxinyminutes-docs/openmp.html.markdown

 Hello, World!
 ```

-The exact number of Hello, Worlds depends on the number of cores of your machine,
+The exact number of "`Hello, Worlds`" depends on the number of cores of your machine,
 for example I got 12 my laptop.

 ## Threads and processes